EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/quiz_day1.md

 <v-clicks>

 - A) A B+ tree
-- B) A hash table
+- B) An inverted index ✅
-- C) An inverted index ✅
+- C) A hash table
 - D) A directed graph

-**Answer: C** — The inverted index maps each term to the list of documents that contain it, enabling ultra-fast full-text searches.
+**Answer: B** — The inverted index maps each term to the list of documents that contain it, enabling ultra-fast full-text searches.

 </v-clicks>